Victor J. Evans: Patents and patent law

 Evans published several books on patents including "Money in patents" (1914), "What to invent : the evolution of invention ..."
 (1914), and the 80-page illustrated How to Obtain a Patent (1910).

 The Victor Building

 Evans planned and funded the Victor building which was used as the company headquarters for Victor J. Evans and Company.
 In 1907, Evans bought a site at Grant Place NW (now G Place) and 9th Street in Washington, D.C., right next to the Patent Office, for construction of his new headquarters.
 The Victor Building was completed in 1909 at a cost of $150,000.
 The six-story Renaissance Revival building is still standing, and has a long history as an important Washington DC office building.
 It was expanded twice by Evans, in 1911 and in 1925.
-The original building and the 1911 expansion were the work of architect Appleton P. Clark Jr. The 1925 expansion was done done by Waddy Butler Wood.
+The original building and the 1911 expansion were the work of architect Appleton P. Clark Jr. The 1925 expansion was done by Waddy Butler Wood.